 We use a combination of mathematical analysis and computer simulation to examine the evolution and co-evolution of hosts and parasites.
 Themes include:

-There is always some form of spatial or social structure within populations: individuals interact with some individuals more often than others.
+Spatial Structure: There is always some form of spatial or social structure within populations: individuals interact with some individuals more often than others.
 We use a combination of computer simulation and pair approximation to examine the implication of local interactions to the evolution of parasites.
-The key to this work is examining mixing patterns between the completely local and the completely mixed.

 The generation of diversity in hosts and parasites